Cocoom/Cocoom.github.io/docs/getting-started/iframe.md

-# 📔 <iframes> directory
+# &lt;iframes&gt; directory

 ## Definition

 The iframes allow you to integrate all or part of your Cocoom platform, to integrate it on an intranet, an extranet, a web page,...You will be able to display parts of your visual knowledge platform in other tools.

 You must master the insertion of iframe on a web page, or have tools that allow you to do so.

-🕵️ All these "windows" will always be protected, users must be authorized and connected to display the content of an <iframe> Cocoom, either by an automatic SSO connection, or by their Cocoom identifier.
+🕵️ All these "windows" will always be protected, users must be authorized and connected to display the content of an &lt;iframes&gt; Cocoom, either by an automatic SSO connection, or by their Cocoom identifier.
 This cannot be displayed publicly on your website.

 If you wish to distribute Cocoom to a large public, to a community, "extranet" packages allowing a large volume of readers are available, please contact the sales department sales@cocoom.com.

 ## List of iframes URLs available

-☝️ the base is always the same: https://xxxx(yourname).cocoom.com/embed
+☝️ the base URL path is always the same: https://<YOUR_DOMAIN>.cocoom.com/embed

-You must then add these elements after your URL to create your custom iframe.
+You must then add the following URL parts after your base URL to create your custom iframe.

 Available for  **👀 player profile :**

 | **Cocoom Part**    | **URL**                       | **Details**                                                 |